SoftwareONE-SAP/meteor-reactable/README.md

 When the data source is a `Mongo.Collection`, the sorting will happen by passing sort options to the Mongo `Collection.find` function.
 When the data source is a non-reactive `Array`, the standard JavaScript sort function is used.

+When a field is sortable, clicking the `<th/>` at the head of the associated table column will cause Reactable to sort on that particular column.
+Clicking a second time will reverse the sort direction.

 ### `config.tr` [ `React class` ]

 The default React class for a `<tr/>` is: